alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 #### older_than (optional)

 Input the ID of a received text message into this argument.
-If you use this argument, the next 250 received text messages older than the given ID are returned.
+If you use this argument, the method returns the next 250 received text messages older than the given ID.

 ```python
 older_than='740e5834-3a29-46b4-9a6f-16142fde533a' # optional string - notification ID
 ```

-If this argument is omitted, the most recent 250 text messages are returned.
+If this argument is omitted, the method returns the most recent 250 text messages.

 ### Response